National Disaster Response Force: Disaster response

 During the Kosi breach in Bihar in August 2008, which was declared a national calamity by Prime Minister Manmohan Singh, NDRF personnel actively engaged themselves in rescue operations and relief duties in districts Supaul, Madhepura, Araria and Purnia.
 About 780 NDRF personnel trained in flood rescue operations along with 153 high capacity inflatable boats and other rescue equipment were deployed in the flood affected areas.
-The swift and highly skilled operations of NDRF saved more than 100,000 people trapped in swirling waters of river Kosi.
+The swift and highly skilled operations of NDRF saved more than 100,000 people trapped in swirling waters of the Koshi River.
 NDRF personnel distributed relief supplies including drinking water to the stranded flood victims.
 Medical camps were also established to provide medical care to the flood affected people.
 Impressed with prompt and efficient response of NDRF, Chief Minister of Bihar Shri Nitish Kumar approached Prime Minister Shri Manmohan Singh for a NDRF Bn to be stationed in Bihar and offered 65 acre of land at Bihta near Patna.

 NDRF commendable rescue operations were no less appreciated during the 2008 floods in Odisha, Maharashtra, Kerala and Assam.

 On 25 May 2009 Cyclone Aila hit West Bengal.
 At least 94 people were killed, seven of them in Kolkata, over 4 million people were affected.
 More than six lakh houses were destroyed completely or damaged partially.
 NDRF promptly responded to the devastating situation and 600 personnel of NDRF with 84 boats and other rescue equipment started rescue and relief operations at cyclone affected areas of district 24 Pargana North and South of West Bengal.
 During the operations NDRF personnel rescued around 2000 trapped persons and distributed 50 truckloads of relief materials to the affected people.